What is persistent debt?

 We'll review your account again at 27 months.
 We'll write to you to let you know if you're still in persistent debt or not.

-After 36 months: further support options offered
+After 36 months: more support options offered

-After 39 months: card suspended
+After 39 months: card stopped

-We'll review your account again at 39 months.
+If we don't hear from you after our letter after 36 months, we'll review your account again at 39 months.

-If you pay off your balance and move out of persistent debt before month 39, your card won't be suspended, and your account will remain open.
-We’ll write to you to let you know you're out of persistent debt and provide you with tips on how to avoid slipping back into it.
+If you pay off your balance and move out of persistent debt before month 39, your card won't be stopped, and your account will remain open.
+We'll write to you to let you know you're out of persistent debt and provide you with tips on how to avoid slipping back into it.

 How to get out of persistent debt